 It was six thirty.
 I was anxious as hell, and I had even started getting dinner ready to keep myself busy.
 I hadn’t cooked in years.
 I remained going over lines in my head, wondering how I was going to start the interrogation because the last thing I would want would be to falsely accuse her of anything before getting her side of the story.

 Even though it had been years since I whipped anything up in a kitchen, I was still at least a novice in my own books.
 That night, everything I did was a mess.
 I got more nervous as the minutes went by and I botched all the dishes I was trying to prepare.
 This was a woman who hadn’t failed to be home even a minute later than seven in months.

 What could be keeping her?

-When I simply got fed up of waiting, I decided to call her, tapping the kitchen counter repeatedly as I was listening to the beeping sound from my mobile.
+When I simply got fed up of waiting, I decided to call her, tapping the kitchen counter repeatedly as I listened to the dialing tone.

 No matter how many times I tried, I couldn’t get through.
 I tried calling all her friends, and they all said they hadn’t seen her in days.
 Weeks for some.
 That’s it, my last resort was the police.

 “Hello, this is the police.
 May you state your emergency?”

 “Good evening, this is Miles Lumba, I want to report a missing pers-“